Current as of July 12, 2021

 Travelers returning from any overseas location are required to have a negative COVID-19 test result no more than three days before travel, or documentation of recovery from COVID-19 in the past three months before boarding a flight to the United States.

 - Get a viral test three to five days after travel.

 - Self-monitor for COVID-19 symptoms; isolate and get tested if you develop symptoms.

 - Follow all state and local recommendations or requirements after travel.

 If you have not been vaccinated against COVID-19, get a viral test three to five days after travel and self-quarantine for seven days.
 If you do not get tested for COVID-19, self-quarantine for 10 days after travel.

 What you can do

 Everyone has a role in stopping the spread of COVID-19.
+Do your part and keep yourself and your family safe by getting vaccinated against COVID-19.
 When you are traveling, keep your command updated on your itinerary.
 If you feel sick, stay home.
 Notify your leadership and call your doctor.

-Even if you haven’t traveled and you feel fine, practice social distancing and wear your cloth face covering.
+Even if you haven’t traveled and you feel fine, practice social distancing and wear your cloth face covering if you are not fully vaccinated against COVID-19.
 Keep at least six feet away from others.
 Avoid crowds and wash your hands often.
-Social distancing combined with mask wearing, avoiding touching your face and frequent hand washing will assist in defending the force against COVID-19 while protecting the nation.
+Social distancing combined with mask wearing, avoiding touching your face and frequent hand-washing will assist in defending the force against COVID-19 while protecting the nation.
 COVID-19 is one of the deadliest threats our nation has ever faced.
 As we have done throughout our history, the military will rise to this challenge.
 It is imperative that we do all we can to ensure the health and safety of our force, our families and our communities so we can prevail in this fight.